Sensory-Cloud/node-sdk/README.md

 ## Examples

-All examples cane be found in the `/examples` directory.
+All examples can be found in the `/examples` directory.